ets-labs/python-dependency-injector/README.md

 Providers are strategies of accessing objects.

 All providers are callable.
-They describe how particular object will be provided.
+They describe how particular objects will be provided.
 For example:

 ```python